aacuh/GEO_Data_Downloader/README.md

 Errors in determining the type of technology may occur due to misleading series titles or descriptions, so manual data verification is required after using this script.

+The script only supports retrieving GSE for organisms that are Homo sapiens.
+If you need to change the organism, please modify the function search_gse_list().

 ///